aliahmedaspose/Aspose.Slides-Documentation/java/plugins/aspose-slides-java-for-php/manage-presentation/open-presentation/_index.md

 // Opening the presentation file by passing the file path and load
-// options to the constructor of Presentation class Presentation pres = new Presentation("demoPassDocument.pptx", loadOptions);
+// options to the constructor of Presentation class
+$pres = new Java("com.aspose.slides.Presentation", "demoPassDocument.pptx", loadOptions);
 try {
     // Printing the total number of slides present in the presentation System.out.println(pres.getSlides().size());